nice-game-hints/cleo/Chapter-1/boat.md

 ^[This puzzle is randomised.]

 # Guesswork sucks!
-Tell him you'll be back in a moment if you don't want to guess, and [look for clues.](quiz.md)
+Tell him you'll be back in a moment, and [look for clues.](quiz.md)